 This year we have more than $3,000 worth of prizes that will be fairly split up amongst three raffle winners.
-These prizes include language learning tools and resources from Drops, Fluent in 3 Months, I Will Teach You a Language, LingQ, Lindsay Does Languages, Fluentlanguage.co.uk, Eurolinguiste, and more.
+These prizes include language learning tools and resources from Drops, Fluent in 3 Months, Language Conqueror, Lindsay Does Languages, Fluentlanguage.co.uk, and more.

 Getting new language swag is a great way to boost your motivation and by buying a ticket, you’re automatically entered to win.

-This year we decided to do something new.
-In addition to giving 10% of all profits to Wikitongues to support their work with languages around the world (last year we donated to Kiva), we’re also helping fund scholarship tickets to attendees who may not be able to afford a ticket to the Women in Language event.
+Every year, we support a charity.
+10% of all profits go to charity and this year, we’re donating to Madre, an incredible organization that does a lot of truly needed things around the world.
+In past years, we donated to Girl Up!, Wikitongues, and Kiva.
+We’re also helping fund scholarship tickets to attendees who may not be able to afford a ticket to the Women in Language event.

 So there you have it.
 Just seven of the ways you can fire up your language learning at the Women in Language event–there are plenty more!

 If you haven’t yet got your ticket, you can sign up here.